Chapter 15.22

 B. “Clean Water Act” means the federal Water Pollution Control Act (33 USC 1251 et seq.), and any subsequent amendments thereto.

-C. “Hazardous materials” means any material, including any substance, waste, or combination thereof, which because of its quantity, concentration, or physical, chemical, or infectious characteristics may cause, or significantly contribute to, a substantial present or potential hazard to human health, safety, property, or the environment when improperly treated, stored, transported, disposed of, or otherwise managed, including but not limited to dangerous waste, extremely hazardous waste, hazardous household substances, hazardous substances, hazardous waste, and moderate-risk waste all as defined in RCW 70.105.010 as now existing or hereafter amended.
+C. “Hazardous materials” means any material, including any substance, waste, or combination thereof, which because of its quantity, concentration, or physical, chemical, or infectious characteristics may cause, or significantly contribute to, a substantial present or potential hazard to human health, safety, property, or the environment when improperly treated, stored, transported, disposed of, or otherwise managed, including but not limited to dangerous waste, extremely hazardous waste, hazardous household substances, hazardous substances, hazardous waste, and moderate-risk waste all as defined in Chapter 70.136 RCW as now existing or hereafter amended.

 E. “Illicit connection” is defined as either of the following:

-2. Any drain or conveyance connected from a residential, commercial or industrial land use to the storm water drainage system which has not been documented in plans, maps, or equivalent records and approved by the city.
+2. Any drain or conveyance connected from a residential, commercial or industrial land use to the stormwater drainage system which has not been documented in plans, maps, or equivalent records and approved by the city.

-G. “National Pollutant Discharge Elimination System (NPDES) Phase II permit” means the “Western Washington Phase II municipal storm water permit” issued by the Washington State Department of Ecology with an effective date of February 16, 2007, and subsequent reissues.
+G. “National Pollutant Discharge Elimination System (NPDES) Phase II Permit” means the “Western Washington Phase II Municipal Stormwater Permit” issued by the Washington State Department of Ecology with an effective date of February 16, 2007, and subsequent reissues.

-H. “Non-storm water discharge” means any discharge to the storm water drainage system that is not composed entirely of storm water.
+H. “Non-stormwater discharge” means any discharge to the stormwater drainage system that is not composed entirely of stormwater.

-I. “Pollutant” or “pollution” shall be construed to mean such contamination or other alteration of the physical, chemical, or biological properties of any of the waters of the state, including change in temperature, taste, color, turbidity, or odor of the waters or such discharge of any liquid, gaseous, solid, radioactive, or other substance into any waters of the state as will or is likely to create a nuisance or render such waters harmful, detrimental, or injurious to the public health, safety, or welfare, or to domestic, commercial, industrial, agricultural, recreational, or other legitimate beneficial uses, or to livestock, wild animals, birds, fish, or other aquatic life; as defined in RCW 90.48.020 as now existing or hereafter amended.
+I. “Pollutant” or “pollution” shall be construed to mean such contamination or other alteration of the physical, chemical, or biological properties of any of the waters of the state, including change in temperature, taste, color, turbidity, or odor of the waters or such discharge of any liquid, gaseous, solid, radioactive, or other substance into any waters of the state as will or is likely to create a nuisance or render such waters harmful, detrimental, or injurious to the public health, safety, or welfare, or to domestic, commercial, industrial, agricultural, recreational, or other legitimate beneficial uses, or to livestock, wild animals, birds, fish, or other aquatic life; as defined in Chapter 90.48 RCW as now existing or hereafter amended.

-J. “Storm water” means surface water runoff resulting from rainfall, snowmelt, or other precipitation.
+J. “Stormwater” means surface water runoff resulting from rainfall, snowmelt, or other precipitation.

 K. “Wastewater” or “process wastewater” means any liquid or water which, during manufacturing or processing, comes into direct contact with or results from the production or use of any raw material, intermediate product, finished product, byproduct, or waste product.

 L. “Watercourse” and “river or stream” means any portion of a channel, bed, bank, or bottom waterward of the ordinary high water line of waters of the state including areas in which fish may spawn, reside, or through which they may pass, and tributary waters with defined bed or banks, which influence the quality of fish habitat downstream.
 This includes watercourses which flow on an intermittent basis or which fluctuate in level during the year and applies to the entire bed of such watercourse whether or not the water is at peak level.
-This definition does not include irrigation ditches, canals, storm water runoff devices, or other entirely artificial watercourses, except where they exist in a natural watercourse which has been altered by humans.
+This definition does not include irrigation ditches, canals, stormwater runoff devices, or other entirely artificial watercourses, except where they exist in a natural watercourse which has been altered by humans.

 M. “Waters of the state” means all lakes, rivers, ponds, streams, inland waters, underground waters, salt waters, and all other surface waters and watercourses within the jurisdiction of the state of Washington as defined in Chapter 90.48 RCW.
 (Ord.
+2024-09 § 2, 2024; Ord.
 2008-14 § 1, 2008)

 15.22.030 Applicability.

-This chapter shall apply to all water entering the storm water drainage system and waters of the state within the city jurisdiction.
+This chapter shall apply to all water entering the stormwater drainage system and waters of the state within the city jurisdiction.
 (Ord.
+2024-09 § 3, 2024; Ord.
 2008-14 § 1, 2008)

 15.22.040 Administration.